TimTr/dotfiles/README.md

   ./setup.sh
 ```

-Once installed, you can run `dotfiles.sh` from the PATH at any time to reset your config.
+If the above fails on macOS, ensure you have Xcode installed.
+Once run, you can type `dotfiles.sh` from at any time via the PATH to reset your config.
 For instance, if you want to restore the `~/local.sh` file to default config, first delete it then run `dotfiles.sh`.
 You can also run `help.sh` to see additional functionality.

-NOTE: macOS requires that you first install Xcode or the command line tools.

-[Documentation is available](https://timtr.github.io/dotfiles/Docs/) as a work in progress.
+More detailed [documentation is available](https://timtr.github.io/dotfiles/Docs/) as a work in progress.

 ## Overview

-This is my personal collection of setup scripts for macOS and Linux (WIP).
+This is the personal collection of setup scripts for macOS and Linux (WIP).
 It includes settings for `zsh`, macOS Terminal, Xcode, Swift, and other tools and apps.
 This set will also install Homebrew and a recent version of Ruby.

 The setup will assume your settings are configured directly within the `dotfiles` directory where you cloned this repo.
 It will also add `~/Bin` and `/opt/homebrew/bin` to the PATH for local scripts and Homebrew support.